HPV Human Papilloma Virus Elimination Program

 What actions does PASYKAF take against HPV?

-In 2010 PASYKAF started the HUMAN PAPILLOMA VIRUS (HPV) Comprehensive Eradication Program through which, systematically provides information to the public, free Pap smear tests for women, as well as free of charge HPV vaccines to both genders.
+In 2010 PASYKAF started the HUMAN PAPILLOMA VIRUS (HPV) Comprehensive Eradication Program through which, systematically provides information to the public.

 What does PASYKAF offer you?

 PASYKAF, in the context of the Human Papilloma virus Elimination Program, provides free information to the public, to organized groups in towns, in their communities or their workplace:

 - Information material on HPV, prevention, early diagnosis and treatment of the cancers it causes

 - Lectures, presentations by Doctors, Psychotherapists and other health professionals

 - PAP smear testing (terms and conditions apply)